Behavioral Health Physician Assistant Postgraduate Fellowship

 The fellow will engage in advanced practice training in behavioral health in accordance with the fellowship’s mission to provide PAs with expertise in the clinical care of patients with psychiatric and substance use disorders.
 Upon completion of this program, the PA fellow will have the knowledge and skills necessary to make them a successful practitioner of behavioral health in a variety of clinical settings, and will have completed the prerequisites to apply for the National Commission on Certification of Physician Assistants (NCCPA) Psychiatry Certificate of Added Qualification (CAQ).

-Curriculum Experiences & Objectives
+Curriculum Clinical Experiences & Learning Outcomes

 Interprofessional faculty and medical community partners have collaborated to create an evidence-based curriculum for PAs who successfully complete an accredited physician assistant program.
 The behavioral health PA fellow will rotate through three to four training areas, depending on the fellow’s goals for their fellowship year and future clinical practice.
-At the conclusion of each rotation, the PA fellow should be able to:
+At the conclusion of each clinical experiential rotation, the PA fellow should be able to:

 Psychiatric emergency services and inpatient psychiatry (child/adolescent, adult inpatient, psychiatry consultation-liaison)